Business Strategies

 - Release on more than one PC platform.
 (Steam, Epic, Xbox, GOG)

-- Release a browser based game on multiple web platforms. (itch.io, Gamejolt, Armor Games, Kongregate, Newgrounds, Addicting Games)
+- Release a browser-based game on multiple web platforms. (itch.io, Gamejolt, Armor Games, Kongregate, Newgrounds, Addicting Games)

-Localize and Publish to Other Markets.
+Publish in Other Markets.

-- China (Chinese)
+- China (Simplified Chinese)

 - USA (English / Spanish)